-This article is about my thoughts on different scenarios regarding the moment when a WordPress theme adds plugins suggestions in a clear and useful way.
+This article is about my thoughts on different scenarios regarding the moment when a WordPress theme adds plugin suggestions in a clear and useful way.

 Why should WordPress add theme suggestions for plugins?

-In my opinion, this is a good topic to sleep one since the latest debate in the WordPress community regarding the moment when the Zerif theme was removed from the wordpress.org.
+In my opinion, this is a good topic to sleep on since the latest debate in the WordPress community regarding the moment when the Zerif theme was removed from the wordpress.org.

 Let’s imagine a scenario when a theme registers a custom post type, such as a testimonial, all the content held by it depends on the theme.
-This behavior is completely wrong since a user will lose all the content when he takes the decision to switch to another theme.
-A proper solution is to register the custom post type from a plugin, but keep in mind that the theme should recommend that plugin.
+This behavior is entirely wrong since a user will lose all the content when he makes the decision to switch to another theme.
+A proper solution is to register the custom post type from a plugin but keep in mind that the theme should recommend that plugin.

 Current solution?